Thursday, 25 December 2014

 Let’s see.

 The Hebrew word for called is qâra' קָרָא meaning to proclaim, to summon.
-The word-picture or pictograph is most amazing depicting least person first.
+The word-picture or pictograph shows least person first.

 The Hebrew word for chosen is bâchar בָּחַר meaning to elect, choose, decide.
 The pictograph here pictures the house (of God) in man revealed.

-These Hebrew words together with their word-pictures points straight towards the original design of man before time was.
+If we take a minute, we may realize that these Hebrew words together with their word-pictures, points straight towards the original design of man before time was.
 Man was designed to have relationship with God, housing God.

 Already the Grace message is clear!